Fiduciary DutyShow Table of Contents

 The executor has the responsibility to submit estate tax forms on time, and you could be personally held liable for damages if you fail to do so.
 Depending on the estate, there may be other filings you need to make in a timely manner in order to keep the estate properly maintained (e.g., annual property taxes, business license fees, insurance policies, etc.).

 Limits of Authority

 Make sure you have authority for significant actions (i.e., if you're involved in probate, don't sell the family home unless the court gives you permission; if the decedent operated a business, make sure you understand the complete ownership situation and the rights of any co-owners before making substantial changes or even liquidating it, etc.).

 Heirs must receive fair shares that match the will and/or legal directives.
 You cannot favor anyone, whether through blatant excess distributions, or even through more subtle disparities such as those introduced by skewed asset valuations.
 Just be honest and fair.

 If problems arise, you will want to be able to easily list the original assets and debts of the estate, and what you did with each.
 Even if problems don't arise, you will likely need to submit such records to the court if you are going through the probate process.
-EstateExec is designed for this purpose, and automatically tracks this information and can make it available in export formats such as PDF, which you can print or save.
+EstateExec is designed for this purpose, and automatically tracks this information and can export data into CSV files or generate PDF reports.